sheltermanager/asm3/doc/manual/databasetables.rst

     Link to the lksynun table for yes/no/unknown IsGoodWithChildren
     INTEGER
-    Link to the lksynun table for yes/no/unknown IsHouseTrained
+    Link to the lksynunk table for yes/no/unknown/over 5/over 12
+IsHouseTrained
     INTEGER
     Link to the lksynun table for yes/no/unknown